 The Cost of Porcelain Veneers

 As we mentioned earlier, the exact cost of your new porcelain veneers will vary depending on your dental provider.
-But the normal price for traditional porcelain veneers ranges between $925 and $2,500 per tooth.
 That cost includes every step of the procedure as described above, but it does not include any procedures that may have to be completed prior to the veneer application.
 If you have other oral health issues that need to be treated – such as fillings, crowns, or gum disease treatment – those costs would be in addition to the veneer cost.

 Costs can also vary depending upon the expertise of your dentist.
 It may be tempting to choose a dentist that is offering veneers at a much-reduced cos, but that’s not always the best choice.
 Poorly applied veneers can cause a variety of problems, so it’s always best to choose a dentist whose prices fall in line with what most other reputable practices charge for this service.
 And, of course, you’ll want a dentist with several years of experience in applying porcelain veneers.

 While it’s possible that dental insurance may cover a portion of the cost of dental veneers, many policies will not since veneers are often considered to be cosmetic dentistry.
 There are some other less expensive alternatives.
 Veneers made of composite resin, for example, are usually a more economical option for dental patients, although this type of veneer is not as strong or as long-lasting as porcelain veneers.
 The same can be said for “no-prep veneers” (veneers that can be applied to the tooth with minimal removal of the tooth surface beforehand).
-This type of veneer usually costs between $800 and $2,000 per tooth, but no-prep veneers typically last only 5 to 7 years.
 So in the long run, traditional porcelain veneers are often the more cost-effective for most dental patients.

 To find out more information about the cost of porcelain veneers, and to find out if you are a good candidate for this procedure, schedule an appointment with your Austin, TX, dentist today.
 Many dentists are willing to accommodate the budget constraints of their patients and are more than willing to work out a payment plan – one that will allow you to afford the procedure and still enjoy all the benefits of porcelain veneers.